mariotlemes/non3GPP-WiFi/README.md

     - Hard drive: 160GB
     - NIC: Any 10Gbps Ethernet card supported in the Linux kernel

+## Convention
+In this tutorial, we reference my5G-non3GPP-acess for UE (User Equipment) only.

 ## Prerequisite

-This guide assumes that you will run all 5GC elements on a single machine and that [my5G-core](https://github.com/my5G/my5G-core) and [UE-non3GPP](https://github.com/my5G/UE-IoT-non3GPP) are already installed in ~/my5G-core and ~/my5G-core/src/ue, respectivaly.
+This guide assumes that you will run all 5GC elements on a single machine and that [my5G-core](https://github.com/my5G/my5G-core) and [UE](https://github.com/my5G/my5G-non3GPP-access) are already installed in ~/my5G-core and ~/my5G-core/src/ue, respectivaly.

 ## 1) Expected result